In Every End, a New Beginning: The Watkins Mill Association

 With the deaths of both John and Alfred, the first year at the farm was difficult.
 However, Mary Ann soon gave birth to a son, John Handy, then daughter Kate who was followed by six other siblings.
 By 1850, Bethany Farm had grown to nearly 1,300 acres.
 With the success of his livestock, crops and orchards, Waltus was able to construct a brick kiln, a gristmill, a saw mill, a new family home and a woolen mill.
 During this time, Waltus assisted in the establishment of a community school, the Franklin Academy, and in 1871, the Mount Vernon Missionary Baptist church.

 Watkins continued to increase his landholding over the years and by 1880 he owned 3,660 acres in Clay and Ray counties.
 In 1884, Waltus died and the property was divided among his sons, who continued with its daily operations for many years.
-From 1886 to 1905, fabric production and related mill operations steadily declined as machinery fell into disrepair or demand for certain good slowed.
-The family remained on the property until 1943, when eighty-nine year old Carrie Watkins moved to Washington State.
+From 1886 to 1905, fabric production and related mill operations steadily declined as machinery fell into disrepair or demand for certain goods slowed.
+The family remained on the property until 1943, when 89 year old Carrie Watkins moved to Washington State.

-The Watkins property exchanged hands twice before 1964, when it became a state historic site and was declared a National Historic Landmark in 1966.
+The Watkins property exchanged hands twice before 1964, when it became a State Historic Site and was declared a National Historic Landmark in 1966.
 In 1981, Missouri voters approved a bond that provided funding for the improvement of state buildings that included the restoration of Watkins Mill and its neighboring structures.
-A Visitor's Center and Museum was added in 1991.
+A Visitor’s Center and Museum was added in 1991.

 When it was operating full time, Watkins Mill employed 40 workers – 25 men, 10 women and 5 children.
 Most of the men were highly proficient workers called operatives.
 The women were weavers and the children were often apprentices who were learning the mill industry.
 The Mill’s original workforce included immigrant English, Irish, French Canadian, German and Swedish employees, as well as individuals from the eastern United States.
 Because of the skill involved, mill workers were often well paid.